 Allergy prevention in children is an active area of research.
 Findings to date indicate that:

-- postnatal – exclusive breastfeeding during the first four to six months appears to protect against the development of allergies in early childhood.
+- Postnatal – exclusive breastfeeding during the first 4 to 6 months appears to protect against the development of allergies in early childhood.

-- introducing solid foods (including those considered to be allergenic) around six months (but not before four months) is recommended, preferably while continuing to breastfeed
+- Introducing solid foods (including those considered to be allergenic) around 6 months (but not before 4 months) is recommended, preferably while continuing to breastfeed.

 Severe food allergy in children

 Allergic reactions, including anaphylaxis, are common, although deaths from anaphylaxis are rare.
-Most schools and childcare services across Australia are required to have an anaphylaxis management policy in place.
+All schools and childcare services across Australia are required to have an anaphylaxis management policy in place.
+Teachers in every state are trained to recognise and react to an allergic reaction by completing ASCIA Anaphylaxis e-training.
+They should also practise using an adrenaline injector training device.

-Banning particular foods is not recommended as it can create a sense of complacency and is difficult to monitor and enforce.
+Banning particular foods in schools and early childcare is not recommended as it can create a sense of complacency and is difficult to monitor and enforce.
 A better approach is to educate staff, students and the community about the risks associated with anaphylaxis and put strategies in place to minimise exposure to known allergens.
+The Allergy Aware website has many resources available.

-To avoid foods to which you have an allergy, learn the terms used to describe these foods on food labels, for example:
+You should only avoid foods to which you have a diagnosed allergy.
+Learn the terms used to describe these foods on food labels, for example:

 - milk protein – milk, non-fat milk solids, cheese, yoghurt, caseinates, whey, lactose